aubreyhayes47/LibreAssistant/README.md

 # 📜 LibreAssistant

-An open-source, privacy-first browser replacement powered by Tauri, Svelte, Rust, and Python.
-LibreAssistant fetches and summarizes web content for you so you rarely need to open cluttered pages yourself.
+An open-source, privacy-first interface to the internet powered by Tauri, Svelte, Rust, and Python.
+LibreAssistant fetches and summarizes web content so you rarely need to open cluttered pages yourself.
 It is designed for **local-first AI**, **web automation**, and **customizable Flavors** that serve real communities—especially those most overlooked.

 ---